roy-ganz/toql/guide/src/concept.md

 1. A web client sends a Toql query to the REST Server.
 2. The server uses Toql to parse the query and create SQL.
 3. SQL is send to the Database.
+4. The resulting datasets are put into structs.
-4. The database results are sent to the client.
+4. The structs are sent to the client.

-While all the low level functions are available for the programmer, the Toql derive produces also high level functions, so that the whole can be done with a single function call.
+While all the low level functions are available for the programmer, the Toql derive produces also high level functions, so that comon operations can be done with a single function call.

 ## Example

-Here is part of the code that uses Rocket to serve users from a database.
+Here is an excerpt of code that uses Rocket to serve users from a database.

 ```rust
 	#[derive(Toql)]